tradu0606/travel-project/README.md

     })
 }
 ```
-2. I've learned how to use `aggregate $lookup` in mongoDB to creating relationships between collections.
-In my case I have field `parkCode` in all my collections, so I've used it to create relationships between parks, and news/allerts that belong to particular park.
+2. I've learned how to use `aggregate $lookup` in mongoDB for creating relationships between collections.
+In my case I have a field `parkCode` in all my collections, so I've used it to create relationships between parks, and news/allerts that belong to particular park.

 3. Implementing a query in the URI and use value that was passed in `find()` or `aggregate()` functions to limit the number of documents or start from a certain index of a document.